 Refer to the news post Network Emulation vs. Simulation for information contrasting OPNET and EMANE network development and analysis tools.

-While EMANE is a generalized and highly configurable real-time network emulation framework, there are occasions where a generalized solution does not provide the required functionality, timing, and network messaging protocols necessary.
-For these conditions, we have developed specialized network emulators as described in Radio Emulators.
+While EMANE is a generalized and highly configurable real-time network emulation framework, there are occasions where a generalized solution does not provide the required functionality, timing, and network messaging protocols necessary for network emulation.
+For these conditions, we have developed specialized real-time network emulators as described in Radio Emulators.

 We have developed an Android like touch screen interface in Qt for an embedded instrument with a modern cell phone fluid interfaces including touch screen control, swipe navigation, rich multi-line list controls, embedded keyboards, pop up context menus, icon based selection screens, animated scene transitions, over scroll animations, international language support, kinetic scrolling, and real time 2D line graphing with autoranging, autoscaling, and data decimation.

 For some of our embedded web developments on low resource platforms, we utilize a custom Qt/C++ based HTTPS/HTTP web server that is integrated and combined with the application server itself in a one tier architecture.
 One-tier, or single tier web application architectures involves putting all of the required components for a software application or technology within a single application or process.
 The single tier embedded web server allows us to not use a database or inter-process communication (IPC) as an intermediary between web server and application server, integrating logging and setting of web related thread priorities, simplifying deployment and interface complexity, decreasing latency and enhancing response timing.
 The web framework architecture is inspired by Java scriplets, with the application code handlers written in C++ separate from the web HTML content, separating web HTML design from web application programming.
 This framework is modular and easy to extend for additional functionality.
 Our single tier integrated web server also provides a full featured REST API interface for upstream control and status, which can be used as a replacement for or in addition to SNMP upstream control and status For more information on embedded systems or resource constrained single tier web server architectures and content implementations, refer to our low latency scheduler product.